adityadd4d-prog/Inventory-Management/README.md

 # Inventory Management System

-A terminal-based Inventory Management System built in C using ncurses for the UI.
-Developed as a Student Semester Project (SSP) for the Data Structures course.
+A terminal-based Inventory Management System built in C using ncurses for the UI and Hastable for Data Access.
+Developed as a Subject Specific Project (SSP) for the Data Structures course.

 ## Features